rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 END
 ```

 The DELETE statement in `sp_InsertFromRemoteMirror` is optional to keep the mirror table small.
 It can be removed to maintain the full mirror of the remote data for tracking updates and deletes.
-Consider adding indexes to `mr_tb_a` if you want to keep all records.
+Consider adding indexes to `mr_tb_a` if you want to retain the entire set of records.

-It may be hard to follow the code examples presented above.
-This diagram should help you understand how all the parts hang together.
+The code examples presented above may be hard to follow.
+This diagram may help you understand how everything fits together.

 ![intro diagram with object names](intro-with-sp-calls-labeled.png)

 #### Test DML statement

-Before migrating to Azure SQL:
+Before migrating to Azure SQL (on-prem):
 ```sql
 USE test_mirror
 insert into test_master.dbo.tb_a ([key],[value]) values (10,'x')